Paediatric Tonsillectomy

 Paediatric Tonsillectomy Introduction

 A tonsillectomy is a surgical procedure to remove the tonsils, which are two small glands located at the back of the throat.
 Tonsils are part of the immune system and help fight infections, especially during early childhood.
-However, in some children, the tonsils can become chronically infected, enlarged, or cause breathing and sleep problems.
+However, in some children, the tonsils can become chronically infected, enlarged, or cause breathing and sleep problems

 Tonsillectomy is one of the most common surgical procedures performed in children.
-It is performed under general anaesthetic as a day procedure or with an overnight stay depending on your child’s age, health, and recovery.
+It is performed under general anaesthetic as a day procedure or with an overnight stay, depending on your child’s age, health, and recovery.

 Reasons for surgery

-Tonsillectomy is commonly performed for treatment of:
+Tonsillectomy is commonly performed for the treatment of:

 • Recurrent tonsillitis (frequent throat infections)